svanderburg/java-sblayout/README.md

 --------------------------
 As explained in the first example, sections normally translate to `div` elements inside the `body` element.
-For the implementation of more advanced layouts, it may also be desired to nest `divs`.
+For the implementation of more advanced layouts, it may also be desired to nest `div`s.

 It is also possible to nest sections inside `CompoundSection` objects to generate nested `div`s: